sergeyKhashimov/qbuilder/README.md

 qbuilder - is a simple (errorless, with zero dependencies) sql string builder implementation.
 All string arguments are included in the final result unchanged as is.

-Feel free to make a PR
+Feel free to make a PR.

 #### Simple SELECT example